ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](animation_mod.gif)](animation_mod.gif)

-For a more extreme example of extracting and modifying individual images in a image list see [Frame by Frame Modification of an Animation](../anim_mods/#frame_mod).
+For a more extreme example of extracting and modifying individual images in an image list see [Frame by Frame Modification of an Animation](../anim_mods/#frame_mod).

 Here is another example using "`-set`" to specify a comment on all the images, and then modify one specific image.